Proportional Fairness in Clustering: A Social Choice Perspective: Relations between proportional fairness notions

-\begin{theorem} For every $\alpha, \beta > 1$ and $\varepsilon > 0$, there are instances with $N = C$ for which there exists \begin{inparaenum}[(a)] \item an outcome which satisfies $\alpha$-proportional fairness, but not $(\alpha + 1 - \varepsilon$)-individual fairness, and \item an outcome which satisfies $\beta$-individual fairness, but not $(\beta + 1 - \varepsilon$)-proportional fairness.
-Moreover, there are instances with $N \subseteq C$ for which there exists \item an outcome which satisfies $\beta$-individual fairness, but not $(2\beta - \varepsilon)$-proportional fairness. \end{inparaenum} \end{theorem} \begin{proof} The constructed instances are based on points under a graph metric and are depicted in \cref{fig:if-pf-tightness}.
+\begin{theorem}[ label=thm:if-pf-tightness, restate=IFPFtight ] For every $\alpha, \beta \ge 1$ and $\varepsilon > 0$, there are instances with $N = C$ for which there exists \begin{inparaenum}[(1)] \item an outcome which satisfies $\alpha$-proportional fairness, but not $(1 + \alpha - \varepsilon$)-individual fairness, and \item an outcome which satisfies $\beta$-individual fairness, but not $(1 + \beta - \varepsilon$)-proportional fairness.
+Moreover, there are instances with $N \subseteq C$ for which there exists \item an outcome which satisfies $\beta$-individual fairness, but not $(2\beta - \varepsilon)$-proportional fairness. \end{inparaenum} \end{theorem} { \begin{proof} The constructed instances are based on points under a graph metric and are depicted in \cref{fig:if-pf-tightness}.

 First, for the example for proportional fairness and $N=C$, consider the instance (a) with $N$ consisting of 6 agents, and $k = 2$.
 There the outcome $\{2, 3\}$ satisfies $\alpha$-proportional fairness, since the only deviating coalition could be $4, 5, 6$ and by deviating to $5$ they could at most improve by a factor of $\alpha$, if they would deviate to $4$ it would be at most by a factor of $\frac{\alpha + 1}{2} \le \alpha$.
 Further, due to $5$ the instance is also only $\alpha + 1$-individual fair.